mwouts/jupytext/README.md

 This package offers a representation of Jupyter notebooks as Python scripts, R scripts, or [R markdown](https://rmarkdown.rstudio.com/) notebooks.

 These alternative representations allow to
-- edit notebooks as scripts in your favorite editor or IDE, and refactor them
+- edit notebooks in both Jupyter and your favorite IDE, and refactor them
 - extract executable scripts from your notebooks
 - get meaningfull diffs for notebooks under version control, and easily merge contributions
 - edit the same notebook in both Jupyter and Rstudio, for instance if you want to use RStudio's advanced rendering of notebooks to PDF, HTML or [HTML slides](https://rmarkdown.rstudio.com/ioslides_presentation_format.html).

-Scripts and R markdown notebooks only store the source and metadata of the notebook, and work in pair with the original `.ipynb` file.
-Jupyter saves notebooks to either form.
-When such a notebook is loaded in Jupyter, inputs are taken from the script of R markdown form, and outputs are taken from the `.ipynb` file, if present.
+Scripts and R markdown notebooks only store the source of the notebook, and work in pair with the original `.ipynb` file.
+Jupyter saves notebooks to both the classical `.ipynb` form, and to the text-only representation.
+When a text-only notebook is loaded in Jupyter, inputs are taken there, and outputs are taken from the `.ipynb` file, if present.

 ## Can I have a demo?

 Sure.
 Try our package on [binder](https://mybinder.org/v2/gh/mwouts/nbrmd/master?filepath=demo).
 Notice that every `.py`, `.R` and `.Rmd` file now opens as a Jupyter notebook.
-I suggest you open the matplotlib demo there (`filled_steps.py`), run it and save it, close notebook and reopen, to observe persistence of outputs.
+I suggest you open the matplotlib demo there (`filled_step.py`), run it and save it, close notebook and reopen, to observe persistence of outputs.

 The other examples demo how to *edit* the script and reload the notebook (preserving the kernel variables), and how to edit in Jupyter an interactive ioslide presentation.